 Director of Scouting & Player Personnel

-Remi Roy is entering his 11th season with the New England Revolution and his third as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
+Remi Roy is entering his 12th season with the New England Revolution and his fourth as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
 Roy has been with the club since 2010, previously serving as an assistant coach with New England for eight seasons.

 In his current role, Roy is focused on scouting and talent identification in players at the collegiate, national, and international levels.
 He works closely with the Revolution technical staff in player evaluation and has a role in all soccer-related aspects of the organization, including communication with agents and facilitating MLS communication and compliance.